-- The victim, especially their protection and support - The alleged perpetrator - All other children at the academy (and adult students and staff, if appropriate), especially any actions that are appropriate to protect them assessments by social workers or sexual violence specialists will be required.
-The DSL (or deputy) should use these assessments to inform the academy's approach and update its risk assessments.
+- The victim, especially their protection and support - The alleged perpetrator

+All other children at the academy (and adult students and staff, if appropriate), especially any actions that are appropriate to protect them

 Where there has been a report of sexual harassment, the need for a risk assessment should be considered on a case-by-case basis.
 Risk assessments should be recorded and kept under review.